Module 1: Climate Change Explained

 But over the past 2.6 million years Earth has undergone dramatic but naturally-occurring changes.
 There have been ice ages and phases of relatively warm temperatures.
 At times, Britain has had a climate hot enough for animals like hippos and rhinos to live here and cold enough for giant woolly mammoths.

-A number of factors have caused these dramatic changes to the climate.
-Temperatures have fluctuated because of variations in the strength of the sun, the Earth’s orbit, or the amount of greenhouse gases in the atmosphere.
-However, until now, global changes have occurred slowly, over thousands or millions of years.
+A number of factors have influenced these changes to the climate in times gone by.
+Temperatures have fluctuated because of variations in the strength of the Sun, the Earth’s orbit, or the amount of naturally-occurring greenhouse gases in the atmosphere.

-Today, by comparison, our climate is changing very quickly.
-Scientists are now concerned that naturally-occurring changes are being overtaken by a rapid global warming caused by human activity.
-They believe this has serious implications for the stability of the planet’s climate and this in turn will have a dramatic effect on the lives of us all.
+But today, our climate is changing very quickly.
+Scientists have identified that naturally-occurring changes are being overtaken by rapid global warming caused by human activity.
+The main causes of concern are carbon gas emissions from burning fossil fuels – coal, oil, petrol, diesel and gas – and the destruction of our forests.
+Forests absorb carbon gas emissions.
+But they are either being cut down deliberately, as in the Amazon or lost as a consequence of growing numbers of wildfires.
+This creates a vicious cycle of detrimental impacts and has serious implications for the stability of the planet’s climate and this, in turn, will have a dramatic effect on the lives of us all.

 What is the evidence for climate change?

-Report by the American Association for the Advancement of Science, 2014
+Report by the American Association for the Advancement of Science.